Graphical law beneath each written natural language

 \end{section}

 \begin{section}{Conclusion} From the figures (fig.\ref{Chin1}-fig.\ref{Chin2}), we observe that there is a curve of magnetisation, behind contemporary chinese usage.
+This is BP(4,$\beta H=0.02$).
 In other words, we conclude that the graphical law exists beneath the contemporary chinese usage also.

 Moreover, the associated correspondance is,

 \end{section}

 \begin{section}{appendix}